 Our ability to fund future operating needs will depend on our ability to generate positive cash flows from operations and finance additional funding in the capital markets as needed.
-Upon the Distribution, Nuance allocated \$110.0 million in cash and cash equivalents to the Cerence business, which was adequate to meet the short-term net working capital needs of our business at the close of the Distribution.
-As of September 30, 2020, our net working capital, excluding current deferred revenue and deferred cost, was \$153.6 million.
-This balance is representative of the short-term net cash inflows based on the working capital at that date.
-Based on our history of generating positive cash flows and the \$136.1 million of cash and cash equivalents as of September 30, 2020, we believe we will be able to meet our liquidity needs over the next 12 months.
+Based on our history of generating positive cash flows and the \$166.2 million of cash, cash equivalents and marketable securities as of September 30, 2021, we believe we will be able to meet our liquidity needs over the next 12 months.
 We believe we will meet longer-term expected future cash requirements and obligations, through a combination of cash flows from operating activities, available cash balances, and available credit via our Revolving Facility.
-Specifically, we anticipate our cost of revenues, funding our R&D activities, and debt obligations to be our primary uses of cash during the year ended September 30, 2021.